 Professionals on staff are trained to supervise the campus’s response to these emergencies and communicate with all members of the community.
 Residence Life staff will provide directions in the residence halls.
-Various places on campus are available for commuter students, faculty or staff who may need to stay overnight.
-The McDaniel Web site at www.mcdaniel.edu will be periodically updated to keep parents and others, on campus and off, informed during the course of the emergency and for as long as it is practical.
+Various places on campus are available for commuter students and faculty or staff who may need to stay overnight.
+The homepage of the McDaniel Web site and official social media sites (Facebook and Twitter) will be periodically updated to keep parents and others, on campus and off, informed during the course of the emergency and for as long as it is practical.

 In the event of an actual emergency the campus community will be notified through the phone mail, email, and the McDaniel College Web site.
 Students should take responsibility for regularly checking their email.
 In order to receive campus-wide email announcements, students must have a College email account, which may be obtained from the Office of Information Services in the middle level of Decker Center.
-Instructions for automatic forwarding of email messages from a College account to another account are available from Information Services or on the College website.
+Instructions for automatic forwarding of email messages from a College account to another account are available from Information Services.

 Please be assured we will communicate promptly with all members of the community in the event of new developments.
 If you have concerns or suggestions, please call or e-mail the Dean of Student Affairs at (410) 857-2242 or firstname.lastname@example.org or the Department of Campus Safety at (410) 857-2202 or email@example.com.